 6.16.1 Introduction

-This solution is proposed to address Key Issue #1, supporting the authorization during S&F MO data transmission when the eNB is on board the satellite.
+This solution is proposed to address Key Issue #1, supporting the authorization during S&F MO data transmission when the eNB and part of MME are on board the satellite.

-This solution provides a method for the eNB to perform UE authorization during S&F MO transmission.
-Once receiving the MO data request, the eNB on board the satellite determines whether the UE is authorized to use S&F satellite operation based on the UE context.
-The UE S&F authorization information is included in the UE context, which can be provided by the MME.
-Only for the authorized UE, the eNB can temporarily store the MO data and forward it when the feeder link becomes available.
+This solution provides a method for the eNB or MME-NT to perform UE authorization during S&F MO transmission.
+Once receiving the MO data request, the eNB or MME-NT on board the satellite determines whether the UE is authorized to use S&F satellite operation based on the UE context.
+The UE S&F authorization information is included in the UE context, which can be provided by the MME-T. Only for the authorized UE, the eNB or MME-NT can temporarily store the MO data and forward it when the feeder link becomes available.

-The proposed solution ensures the eNB on board the satellite can resist the DoS attack launched by an unauthorized UE.
-If the unauthorized UE tries to exhaust the storage resource of eNB by sending excessive amounts of MO data, the eNB can detect and reject to accept the storage.
+The proposed solution ensures the eNB or MME-NT on board the satellite can resist the DoS attack launched by an unauthorized UE.
+If the unauthorized UE tries to exhaust the storage resource of eNB or MME-NT by sending excessive amounts of MO data, the eNB or MME-NT can detect and reject to accept the storage.

 6.16.2 Solution details